MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/dimension-defaulting.md

 Default dimensions are typically copied or merged with other dimension combinations to create ledger account dimensions.
 The dimension framework doesn't set the precedence for defaulting behavior.
 Each page or process determines the precedence, based on the requirements of its business logic.

 A hypothetical order document will serve as the basis for the examples that follow.
-This document might be a service order that interacts with customers, and that contains services as line items.
-Alternatively, it might be a purchase order that interacts with vendors, and that contains inventory items as line items.
+This document might be a customer sales order that contains services as line items.
+Alternatively, it might be a vendor purchase order that contains inventory items as line items.
 Default dimensions can be entered or overridden at various points in the processing, as the following illustration shows.

 ![Default dimension sources on a typical document](./media/DefaultDimensionSourcesGraph.png "Default dimension sources on a typical document")